 The project could eventually have a capacity of up to 100 million tonnes per year (million tpy).
 The project will be developed in stages, with the first stage port expected to have a capacity of 25 million tpy.
 Production of 100 million tpy of iron ore concentrate represents an eight fold increase in the amount of iron ore currently being exported from South Australia.

 The geographical spread of the infrastructure is approximately +300km from offshore export ship loading facilities in Spencer Gulf to the Town of Olary.
 From Olary it can be extended across the NSW border to Broken Hill if required.

-Braemar Infrastructure Pty Ltd considers integrating sustainable development principles into the project essential to its success.
+BIPL considers integrating sustainable development principles with project engineering as essential to its success.
 The project management team has applied sustainability principles throughout the planning and scoping phases of the project, and the application of these principles will continue throughout the engineering, construction, operation and decommissioning phases.
-It is a goal of Braemar Infrastructure Pty Ltd to ensure the Braemar Bulk Export Project maximises its positive social, environmental and economic impacts.
+It is a goal of BIPL to ensure the Braemar Bulk Export Project maximises its positive social, environmental and economic impacts.